syed-huzaif-ahmed-dev/Voice-Emotion-Analysis-Dashboard/README.md

 NumPy & Pandas – Data handling and analysis
 Matplotlib – Data visualization

+Note: ffmpeg must be installed locally.
+- On Windows, set FFMPEG_PATH in app.py to the location of ffmpeg.exe.
+- On Linux/Cloud, ffmpeg can be installed via system package manager (e.g., apt).

 👤 Author

 Syed Huzaif Ahmed
 B.Tech Student
 Passionate about Data Analytics, Machine Learning, and AI